 Tokens

-The Authentication Framework does not use API keys nor does it share usernames and passwords with 3rd party developers.
+The Authentication Framework does not use API keys and does not share usernames and passwords with 3rd party developers.

 Instead, it provides authorized access via an Access Token and provides authenticated user information via an Identity Token.